anacvignola/anacvignola.github.io/README.md

 # anacvignola.github.io

-My website: https://anacvignola.github.io/, I created this repository as I am learning, I will update, and share my knowledge.
+My website: https://anacvignola.github.io/, I created this repository to share my knowledge, and learn more and more.
+At the moment I've only used HTML and CSS, but I plan to constantly update it with new technologies, to make it a responsive site.

-At the moment I have only used HTML and CSS, but I intend to update it constantly with new technologies such as JavaScript, AngularJS, among others, to make it a responsive site, and we can use it in any device.
+I recently started using Bootstrap, but I'm still exploring this tool.